 Ways To Naturally Increase Testosterone

 Not surprisingly, working out is a great way to increase testosterone levels.
-More specifically, lifting weights and high intensity cardio are shown to support high levels of testosterone.
-Pennsylvania State University did a study where twenty eight Olympic-style weightlifters performed moderate to high intensity loads with low reps, which resulted in an increase in serum testosterone pre and post workout.
-On the cardio side, The University of North Carolina did a comparison between high intensity interval exercise and steady state endurance exercise.
+More specifically, lifting weights and high-intensity cardio improves testosterone levels.
+Pennsylvania State University did a study where twenty-eight Olympic-style weightlifters performed moderate to high-intensity loads with low reps, which resulted in an increase in serum testosterone pre and post workout.
+On the cardio side, The University of North Carolina did a comparison between high-intensity interval exercise and steady-state endurance exercise.
 Wondering what the results were?
-Well if you said that the high intensity interval exercise produced more free testosterone than the steady state endurance exercise, you would be correct.
-It’s important to find a workout plan that incorporates these lifts as well a good high intensity interval cardio regiment.
+Well if you said that the high-intensity interval exercise produced more free testosterone than the steady-state endurance exercise, you would be correct.
+It’s important to find a workout plan that incorporates these lifts as well a good high-intensity interval cardio regiment.
 Later, I will share with you the programs that I’ve used and currently use that are working very well for me.

 Eat Healthy Fats

 Having a diet that’s rich in healthy fats not only gives you higher testosterone levels, but they are also important for our entire well-being.
 Healthy fats help us absorb nutrients, give our cells structure, regulate hormones, and support brain and heart function.
 Foods high in healthy fats are avocados, eggs, coconut oil, olive oil, and dairy.